pbldmngz/nodes-and-links-code-challenge-backend/Readme.md

 # Advanced Gantt Chart using Nodes and Links - Python Backend
 ## Using Python 3.8.7

-> Used a charting library and an algorithm to figure position, order and sizes of boxes to form an interconected Gantt chart, ordering the nodes by dates.
+> Used a charting library and an algorithm to figure position, order and sizes of boxes to form an interconnected Gantt chart, ordering the nodes by dates.

 Simple API, 2 endpoints and simple storage mechanics.